 EECC Article 2(2) defines the term 'very high capacity network' and Article 82 provides that BEREC shall issue guidelines on the criteria that a network has to fulfil in order to be considered a very high capacity network, in particular in terms of down- and uplink bandwidth, resilience, error-related parameters, latency and its variation.
-In October 2020, BEREC published these Guidelines5 and determined (paragraphs 18 and 21), in accordance with the EECC, that any network that fulfils one (or both) of the two criteria below is a fixed very high capacity network6.
+In October 2020, BEREC published these Guidelines and determined (paragraphs 18 and 21), in accordance with the https://berec.europa.eu/eng/document\register/subject\matter/berec/regulatory\best\practices/guidelines/9439berec-guidelines-on-very-high-capacity-networks

-4 European Electronic Communications Code.
+&lt;sup>4 European Electronic Communications Code.